 Air conditioner condition Normal Abnormal Temperatures of high and low pressure pipes Temperature difference is big.
 High pressure pipe: hot Low pressure pipe: cold Compressor discharge side temperature: 158°F (70°C) Compressor intake side temperature: 41°F (5°C) High pressure pipe is warm and low pressure pipe is rather cool.
 Temperature difference is not so big.
-There is almost no dif- ference in temperature between high and low pressure pipes.
+There is almost no difference in temperature between high and low pressure pipes.
 High pressure pipe is hot and low pressure pipe is rather warm.
 There is some difference in temperature between them.
 Sight glass Almost transparent.
-Even if air bubble flow is seen, it becomes trans- parent as the engine speed changes.
-Air bubble flow is always seen.
-It is sometimes transparent or white.
-Flow of mist or the like is seen slightly.
-No air bubble flow is seen even cabin win- dows, idling engine, and rotating fan to the maxi- mum.
-Pipe connec- tion Normal Some parts are contam- inated by oil.
+Even if air bubble flow is seen, it becomes transparent as the engine speed changes.
+O O O O O O O O O O O O O O O O O O l ' Flow of mist or the like is seen slightly.
+No air bubble flow is seen even cabin windows, idling engine, and rotating fan to the maximum.
+Pipe connection Normal Some parts are contaminated by oil.
 Some parts are badly contaminated by oil.
 Normal Refrigerant quantity Refrigerant quantity is adequate and normal.
-Refrigerant might leak in a small amount from some part.
-Refrigerant quantity is too large.
+Refrigerant might leak in a small amount from some part. = Refrigerant quantity is too large.

-- 1 :When the outside air temperature is low, air bubble might be seen even if the refrigerant quantity is adequate. - 2 :When there is no refrigerant, no air bubble is seen, either.
-Therefore, be sure to check the difference in temperature between the high and low pressure pipes.
+\1 :When the outside air temperature is low, air bubble might be seen even if the refrigerant quantity is adequate.